Interpause/ros2-workspace-template/README.md

 ## Tips

 ### `git` Submodules

+> Note: The template will clone missing submodules for you by default.

 It is recommended to add custom ROS packages to the workspace via [`git` Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 However, when cloning a repository using `git`, it will not clone submodules by default.
 In order to clone submodules, use: